“No days off,” was my motto for a while in my business. However, I can vividly remember my last straw.

 Business owners are in a unique position.
 We have the freedom to work as much or as little as we want.
 However, what tends to happen is we work harder than we ever imagined.
 We all need a break, so take one.

 Time away from business activities recharges the batteries and boosts creativity.
 Beyond helping work productivity, vacations and experiences outside of work are enriching to our personal lives.
-Since we’re still a few weeks away from the major November and December holidays, now’s a good time to start planning out your end of year schedule.
+Since we’re still a few weeks away from the major holidays like Kwanzaa, Hannukah, Christmas, and the New Year, now’s a good time to start planning out your end of year schedule.